brandonapol/ct-docs/Readme.md

   ## What is the purpose of the Resource Library?

-  [The Coding Temple Resource Library](https://www.codingtemple.com) is a free,living, easily accessible reference for coding terms and concepts, available to developers at ANY stage of their career,  all over the world.
-If you forget what JavaScript hoisting is,(like we all do right...) we want you to be able to look up "JS hoisting" on any search engine, click a Coding Temple Resource Library Doc entry, and have an answer in seconds.
+  [The Coding Temple Resource Library](https://www.codingtemple.com) is a free, living, easily accessible reference for coding terms and concepts, available to developers at ANY stage of their career, all over the world.
+If you forget what JavaScript hoisting is,(like we all do...) we want you to be able to look up "JS hoisting" on any search engine, click a Coding Temple Resource Library Doc entry, and have an answer in seconds.

   ## How to contribute to the Resource Library?